LbZy-3/PWD/README.md

 # PWD Plane wave decomposition Toolkit

 # Contents
-This package contains simple programs used to simulate how electromagnetic waves from a nearfield plane object to farfield
+This package contains simple programs used to simulate how electromagnetic waves from a nearfield signal to farfield

-It can efficiently calculate the scalar field diffraction patterns :
-* **Scattering:** Compute how electromagnetic waves scatter off a plane source object to farfield through vacuum

 This repository contains the following folders: